 Each year PUBLIC ART IN PUBLIC PLACES reports the popularity of individual public artworks across the greater Los Angeles area refleted by number of visits.

-STILL L.A.'S MOST POPULAR, BY FAR -- At the top of the "10 Best" since its 2008 installation, Chris Burden's hugely popular array of vintage lampposts produces an especially mesmerizing effect as one walks among them.
-With hundreds of daily visitors*, it is lighted and open 24/7 with security staff on hand due to its round-the-clock popularity.
+STILL L.A.'S MOST POPULAR, BY FAR -- Still at the top of the "10 Most Popular" since its 2008 installation, Chris Burden's array of vintage lampposts produces an especially mesmerizing effect as one walks among them.
+With scores of daily visitors, it is lighted and open 24/7 with security staff on hand due to its round-the-clock popularity.
 Featured by Google Arts & Culture.

 EXTRAS: the nearby "big rock" Levitated Mass.

 At 2,754 feet long - that's about a half mile - it's hard to imagine a more impressive community and historic mural project in Los Angeles.
-Using the side of this flood control channel, it continues to be a work in progress with more panels added in 2024 that should extend the length to a full mile, in time for the 2028 Olympics.
+Using the side of this flood control channel, it continues to be a work in progress since its 1977 beginnings, with more panels being added to extend the length to a full mile in time for the 2028 Olympics.

 Best viewing time: daylight before 1 p.m.